How to choose paint colours: a complete guide for Toronto homeowners

 Light colours are your best bet.
 Soft whites, pale creams, cool light grays, very pale blues or greens.
 They reflect what light you have, make the space feel bigger, and feel clean.
 Your bathroom has a window and good light?
 You've got more room to play.
 A soft spa-like blue-green or pale sage can work.
 But for windowless bathrooms, keep things light and cool.

-If you're selling within the next five to ten years, neutral colors are the safest bet.
-The most broadly appealing interior paint colors are:
+If you're selling within the next five to ten years, neutral colours are the safest bet.
+The most broadly appealing interior paint colours are:

 The key with neutrals is getting the undertones right.
 A warm white with yellow undertones feels completely different from a cool white with a hint of blue.
 Test both in your space before deciding.